 Zennosuke Kurumadani (Afro-san) was not informed of Ichigo and his status as a Substitute Shinigami.

 During the Fake Karakura Town arc, Omaeda was unaware of the plan to protect the four pillars.
 He yells at the others for leaving him out of the loop, but they don't care and point out it's his fault for being lazy and not paying attention.
+Later, he says they have to deactivate their Power Limiters to get the advantage, only to be told they have been deactivated since the beginning of the arc.

 Major plot point in the first arc of Higurashi.
 Keiichi's friends don't tell him crap, so he gets paranoid and bludgeons them to death.
 They just didn't think it was much of a deal to tell him... and holy crap they were wrong.